Lewis Ward (Canadian football)

-Lewis Ward (born 2 September 1992) is a professional Canadian football placekicker for the Ottawa Redblacks of the Canadian Football League (CFL).
+Lewis Ward (born 2 September 1992) is an English-Canadian professional football placekicker for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played U Sports football at the University of Ottawa for the Gee-Gees.

 Early life

-Ward was born in England, & moved with his family to Kingston, Ontario when he was in the middle of grade 8.
-He was raised in a soccer loving household & grew up playing soccer himself.
+Ward was born in England, and moved with his family to Kingston, Ontario when he was in the middle of grade 8.
+He was raised in a soccer loving household and grew up playing soccer himself.

 University career

 Ward played for the Ottawa Gee-Gees from 2013 to 2017 as he became one of the best kickers in Gee-Gees and U Sports history.
 He finished his university career having converted 89 successful field goals, which is the most in program and conference history.
 It is also second all-time in U Sports history to Johnny Mark's 91 career field goals.
 He is also the leading scorer in Gee-Gees football history with 412 points and third all-time in U Sports.